Skip to main content

 ECT can come with some risks and possible side effects.
 There is very low risk of complications from the anaesthesia and seizure during the procedure.
 If a number of ECT procedures are needed, memory problems are a common side effect.
 Almost all patients do not remember much of the ECT procedure itself (due to the seizure and anaesthesia).
 Some patients have a hard time forming new memories during the ECT treatment period, but this goes back to normal after ECT is finished.
 A very small number of patients report severe on-going memory problems.
 ECT is rarely used in children and not often with youth and young adults.
 There has not been any increased risk found when ECT is used with these groups.

 ECT can be a life-saving treatment.
 The risk from not treating severe mental illness can often be greater than the risks of ECT.
 It’s important to think about both the risk and benefits of non-treatment and the risk and benefits of ECT treatment for each patient.
+The following video on Informed Consent for ECT can support you to to make a treatment decision.

 What types of challenges are best suited for ECT?